BorisPerc/windowsblockit/README.md

 You can use those badips to block in any Linux Server of Windows Server Import iplist.txt to your Linux Firewall

-There is even all proxy servers usualy used by hackers and mass scanners file for those BadIPs:  iplistandproxyandipv6.txt
+There is even all proxy servers usualy used by hackers and mass scanners, file for those BadIPs blockit.zip:  iplistandproxyandipv6.txt

 Source for badips: AbuseIPDB - GitHub ScriptzTeam/BadIPs - BinaryDefense - MyHomeNetrork and own EU Servers